mmbman/Katagiri/1988-12-24-Devotion-Walking-Alone-with-Open-Heart.md

 **Question**: You were talking about criticism earlier.
 How does one criticize without criticism leading to conflict?
 Because sometimes it’s probably necessary to criticize, let’s say somebody you’re working with.
 How can you do that without that leading to a conflict?

 **Katagiri**: Criticism is not necessary, broadly speaking.
-No; we don’t know whether we should criticize or not.
+No – we don’t know whether we should criticize or not.
 Basically, we have to walk in the universal aspect of the world, which is called dharma; so [there is] no criticism at that place.
 Okay?
 But that universal world arises constantly in a different moment, or in other words, in different circumstances.
 So very naturally, you can see *A* color, *B* color, *C* color, et cetera.
 Then, what color is your life?
 You are black?
 Yes, sir.
 Then the black color sees the white; and then, white cannot be accepted as white; white is always accepted in terms of black.
 That is conflict coming up.

 I think it is not necessary to criticize, basically.
 If it is necessary, I think you should walk with that person, sharing your good aspect, instead of criticizing.
 If you see something lacking, give them your hands. [...]
 Try to walk with him or her, and give a hand to them.